Alcatrazes Islands

 Alcatrazes is a Brazilian archipelago, located some 35 km south of São Sebastião, in the northern coast of the State of São Paulo, one hour away by boat, approximately.
 It is protected by the largest marine integral conservation unit of Brazil after the Abrolhos Marine National Park.
+In 2023, it was a recipient of the Blue Park gold level award for its "exceptional conservation of marine life during the 5th International Congress of Protected Sea Areas.

+The islands have been receiving an increasing number of researchers and possess unparalleled importance for the Brazilian marine biodiversity, having more variety of fish than Fernando de Noronha.

 Etymology

-The name of the archipelago comes from a bird which forms its second largest bird population, with some three thousand specimens: the brown bobby, which is also known as "alcatraz", a word that in Arabic means "the diver", due to its ability to dive into the sea to capture fishes or squids.
+The name of the archipelago comes from a bird which forms its second largest bird population, with some three thousand specimens: the brown booby, which is also known as "alcatraz", a word that in Arabic means "the diver", due to its ability to dive into the sea to capture fishes or squids.

 Geography

 Geology

+The geomorphology of Alcatrazes is characterized by sandy sediments with less silt and clay.
+The archipelago consists of a biotite porphyritic granite.

 The islands are believed to present their very current format since at least 2.5 million years ago.
 However, during the last glacial period (in between 85 thousand and 15 thousand years ago), the sea water was receded in such a way that the archipelago was actually a mountain still connected to the continent.

 Alcatrazes is formed by five main islands.
 The biggest one is known as Alcatrazes Island (2.5 km long with an area of 170 ha) and the other ones are called da Sapata, do Paredão, do Porto (or do Farol) and do Sul.
 There are also four unnamed islets; five lajes (Dupla, Singela, do Paredão, do Farol and Negra); and two placers (Nordeste and Sudeste).
-Its depth can reach 50 m.
+Its depth can reach 50m.
 Its total oceanic coverage is of 67000 ha.

 The highest point of the archipelago is the Boa Vista (or dos Alcatrazes) Peak, 316 m high.
 Another peak is do Oratório at 154 m.
 The islands' faces are marked by rocky, steep walls that can reach up to 200 m in height.
 Between the southern and eastern arms of the main island is the Saco do Funil, the most protected part of the island and the place where the Brazilian Navy used to practice shooting (see details in the "History" section below).

 The Farol Island, also known as Porto Island, has a 7m tall lighthouse (hence its name; "farol" is Portuguese for lighthouse).